 Instead, he chuckled.
 “Ah.
 Thank you for informing me, but I already knew.
 Your father kept me informed of your liaisons.”

-Danaë felt adrift and searched for something to say.
+Danaë searched for something to say.
 “It was a lovely ceremony, I thought.
 Very … regal.”

 “And I will be a good and loyal husband to you as well.”
-He took her free hand and brought it to his mouth, his lips dry and pleasantly warm on her knuckles.
+To her surprise he took her free hand and brought it to his mouth, his lips dry and pleasantly warm on her knuckles.
 “I won’t bother you again, but…” He trailed off, giving the bed an uncomfortable look.

-He nodded, obviously relieved.
+He nodded, relieved.
 “Very much so.
 I’ll try to make this as pleasant as possible.”

 Bemused, Danaë let him lead her to the massive bed with its blue velvet coverlet.
 He waited until she had climbed in before going around the room and snuffing out all the candles apart from the single taper on his side of the bed.
 Crossing to it, he leaned down and blew out the candle, plunging the room into darkness.

 Her heart turned over in her chest when she realized what he was doing.
 Oh, gods.
 He doesn’t want to look at me.
 Her sun-kissed skin, curly dark hair with its telltale blue streak and pointed chin must be unappealing compared to Ypresian women, with their peaches-and-cream complexions and flowing hair that ran from golden blonde to deep auburn.
 Tears rose in her eyes, and she was grateful for the chance to wipe away the telltale dampness.